 - At this point, you can choose to coat the ribs in barbecue sauce and cook for another 30 minutes on each side or until the rack bends in the middle when picked up with tongs.

-- After a total cooking time of 2 ½ to 4 hours, your ribs should reach an internal temperature of at least 145 degrees Fahrenheit and be tender enough to bend in the middle.
+- After a total cook time of 2 ½ to 4 hours, your ribs should reach an internal temperature of at least 145 degrees Fahrenheit and be tender enough to bend in the middle.

 - Carefully remove ribs from the barbeque and brush generously with barbecue sauce (optional).